Divorce Attorney FAQs

 A divorce, known as a “dissolution of marriage” in Colorado, begins with filing a Summons and a Petition for Dissolution of Marriage.
 If the parties were not married, the process begins with filing a Summons and a Petition for Allocation of Parental Responsibilities.
 The court will then issue a case management order setting out certain requirements for how the case will be handled through the legal system and will set up an Initial Status Conference.

 Each party is required to provide mandatory disclosures to the other that include financial documents like tax returns, pay stubs, and bank statements.
-If there are disputes regarding parental responsibilities, experts can be appointed to assist both the parties in resolving these disputes.
+If there are disputes regarding parental responsibilities, experts can be appointed to assist both the court and the parties in resolving these disputes.
 Experts can also be hired to deal with the valuation of assets such as businesses, property, and collectibles.

 Can I represent myself?